dydxprotocol/v4-web/indexer/README.md

 but an additional code to watch the indexer sync would be required.
 The script is vitest compatible.
 It is excluded in a normal run.
 Here a dedicated mode `indexer-e2e` is used to execute the script with vitest.

+## Migrations

+**NOTICE.** Important when changing the schema and generating migrations scripts.

+Some functionalities are enable through db views.
+Views are not generated from the schema, they are provided with custom migrations scripts.
+See `db/migrations/1762648930785-Data.js` for instance.
+Such scripts are marked with the comment `// NON GENERATED MIGRATION`.
+In case the schema is changed, views may need to be updated as well - it must be done manually.